alme197112/asd-and-Rizzo.github.io/DynamicOffice.Ideas/readme.md

 Credentials/switcher cleaner with hooks
 ---
 When we changed some credential entered in many browser and utils, we can delete or update these in one act.

+Virtualization
+---
+Should have range of open source virtualization, after VirutalBox open source USB support and ReactOs will be usable - this will be the case.
+As of now, some virutalization host-guest-container is support by
+- PortableApp
+- DosBox/FreeDos
+- Xen runs Windows well
+- Docker will be only in new Windows